Financial-Times/coco-neo4j-backup/README.md

 1. Check CPU usage, then see if using an LZ4 compressor reduces CPU usage (potentially at the cost of a larger backup file).
 1. Switch to using a library like [env-decode] for much simpler parsing of environment variables without needing CLI params, which are unnecessary for most apps.

+### TODO items that will probably no longer be necessary once we have hot neo4j backups

 1. Add `ionice` in front of the `nice rsync` statement, to further reduce resource usage (suggested by [martingartonft](https://github.com/martingartonft) on 2016-07-11).
+NB. will no longer be necessary once we are doing hot backups, although we might want to run the entire service under a low process priority.
+1. Stop and start the deployer programmatically to avoid neo4j being accidentally started up during a backup.
+It would be wise to restart `deployer.service` programmatically immediately after neo is started back up, rather than doing it manually after the backup process is complete, which will keep the deployer "outage" much shorter (added by [duffj]https://github.com/duffj) on 2016-07-12).
+1. Shut down neo4j's dependencies.
+1. Start up neo4j's dependencies.

 Ideas for automated tests